Fish farm owner backs off eclipse cause for Atlantic salmon spill

-The company that owns the fish farm near Washington's San Juans where thousands of Atlantic salmon escaped last weekend is backing off the claim that Monday's eclipse had something to do with it.
-That's according to a statement from Cooke Aquaculture Friday morning.
+The company that owns the fish farm in Washington's San Juans where thousands of non-native Atlantic salmon escaped last weekend is backing off the idea that Monday's eclipse had something to do with it.
+This as a conservation group says it plans to sue the company.

-Cooke Aquaculture statement no longer citing eclipse as cause of Atlantic Salmon net pen breakup in Washington state releasing many fish.— Glenn Farley (@GlennFarleyK5) August 25, 2017

-Cooke initially blamed high tides from the approaching eclipse as a reason why the net pens failed.
-But that theory was debunked by scientists.
-Environmentalists also claim this is not the first time the Cooke facility had problems with its net pens.

 The Washington state Department of Fish and Wildlife has encouraged anglers to come catch the fish, but with some stipulations.